AffiliationProfessor Emeritus, Hitotsubashi University

 Professor Nonaka was the Dean of the Graduate School of Knowledge Science, Japan Advanced Institute of Science and Technology, from 1997 to 2000.
 Previously he was Professor (1982-95) and Director (1995-98) at the Institute of Business Research, Hitotsubashi University.
 His earlier academic career included positions at Nanzan University and the National Defense Academy’s Faculty of Social Science.

 Professor Nonaka’s primary research interest is to establish and disseminate the theory of knowledge-based management of companies, communities, public administration, and the nations, in order to facilitate ongoing, sustainable knowledge creation and innovation.
-As part of this work he has conducted comparative research on leaders and on knowledge-creating processes in companies and organizations, and of leaders, around the world.
+As part of this work, he has conducted comparative research on leaders and on knowledge-creating processes in companies and organizations, and of leaders, around the world.
 Accordingly, he is known globally as the ‘guru’ of Knowledge-based Management, having proposed concepts and theories on organizational knowledge creation processes and leadership since the 1980s.
-His academic works include the SECI Model for the organizational knowledge creating process, the concept of Ba and the dynamic model of organizational knowledge creation process, the concept and abilities of wise leadership and phronesis (practical wisdom), dynamic fractal organization for distributed leadership, and historical imagination and idealistic pragmatism.
+His academic works include the SECI Model for the organizational knowledge creating process, the concept of Ba and the dynamic model of organizational knowledge creation process, the concept and abilities of wise leadership and phronesis (practical wisdom), and historical imagination and idealistic pragmatism.